YPF1989/learngit/readme.txt

-Git is a distributed version control system.
-Git is free software distributed under the GPL.
-Greating a new branch is quick.
+This is a test srcipt for python web, is can print "hello world"